 7 C’s of Effective Communication: this article explains practically the 7 C’s of Effective Communication.
-After reading you will understand the basics of this powerful communication skills tool.
+Next to what it is, this article also higlights each aspect of the 7 C’s of Communication including the basics and tips.
+After reading you will understand the basics of this useful communication theory.
+Enjoy reading!

 What are the 7 C’s of Communication?

 We communicate all day long; at home, at work, with our next-door neighbour and at the sports club.
 We communicate verbally, non-verbally and in writing.
 Unfortunately, the message does not always come across as intended.
 NOISE!
 This can lead to miscommunication and (small) misunderstanding or the wrong impression.
 Good communication has a greater impact on success than one might assume.

 The 7 C’s of communication, also known as the 7 principles of communication are a useful way to ensure good and business communication.
 They provide a useful check list as a result of which both written and verbal communication pass off in a clear, plain, target group-oriented and well-structured manner.
 The 7 C’s of communication is a checklist for effective communication.

 Completeness, the first of the 7 C’s of Communication

 The message must be complete and geared to the receiver’s perception of the world.
 The message must be based on facts and a complex message needs additional information and / or explanation.
 A good subdivision of subjects will clarify the message as a result of which there will be a complete overview of what is said.
 Complete communication is the first and maybe most important C of the 7 C’s

 Concrete business communication is also about a clear message.
 This is often supported by factual material such as research data and figures.
 The subject matter as well as the sentence structure can be interpreted uni-vocally.
 Nothing is left to the imagination.